horgh/videostreamer/README.md

+# videostreamer
 videostreamer provides a way to stream video from an input source to HTTP.
-It remuxes a given video input into an MP4 container which it then streams to any connecting clients.
-This provides the ability to stream an input source that may have limited connections, is not accessible via HTTP, or is not easily embeddable in a website.
+It remuxes a video input into an MP4 container which it streams to connecting clients.
+This provides the ability to stream an input source that may have limited connections (it opens at most one connection to the input), is not accessible via HTTP, or is not easily embeddable in a website.

+## Requirements
+  * ffmpeg (libavcodec, libavformat, libavdevice, libavutil, libswresample).
+I developed using 3.2.2.
+On Debian this is in the package libavutil-dev.
+  * C compiler.
+I developed using gcc 6.2.1.
+  * Go.
+I developed using 1.7.3.

+## Installation
+  * go get github.com/horgh/videostreamer
+  * go build
+  * Place index.html somewhere accessible.
+Update the `<video>` element src attribute.
+  * Run the daemon.
+Its usage output shows the possible flags.
+There is no configuration file.

+## Components
+  * videostreamer: A daemon.
+The main component of the project.
+  * index.html: A small sample website with a `<video>` element which demonstrates how to stream from the daemon.
+  * videostreamer.h: A library using the ffmpeg libraries to read a video input and remux and write to another format.
+  * cmd/remux_example: A C program demonstrating using videostreamer.h.
+It
+    remuxes from a given RTSP input to an MP4 file.

-# Background
+## Background
 A friend has a camera that publishes an RTSP feed containing h264 video.
 It permits a limited number of connections, and being RTSP is not easily accessible on the web, such as in a regular HTML5 `<video>` element.